Last Updated on May 8, 2023 by Tim Wells

 One of the issues with sideloading an app designed for your Android smartphone onto your Android TV or FireStick is that it doesn’t always look like it should.

 Sometimes the screen is rotated into portrait mode when you need it in landscape mode.
-Other times, the orientation is stretched out across the screen, making it difficult to read.
-Occasionally the app will display sideways and the screen won’t rotate no matter what you try.
+Other times, the orientation is stretched across the screen, making it difficult to read.
+Occasionally the app will display sideways, and the screen won’t rotate no matter what you try.

-I came across this problem while writing a tutorial on how to install TikTok on an Android TV and FireStick.
+I encountered this problem while writing a tutorial on installing TikTok on an Android TV and FireStick.

 Set Orientation App

 I’d love to tell you that Set Orientation is a hot new app that solves the rotation problem on Android TV and FireStick, but that’d be a lie.

 Set Orientation was developed way back in 2015 by Ashwin Nanjappa, a Senior Software Engineer for NVIDIA.

 Even though it hasn’t been updated in some time, it’s still the best solution I’ve found.